See the financial picture

 - Use the current value of your house or other real estate — not what you paid for it.
 Your current property tax statement or local tax assessment official can tell you its full-assessed value.

 - Check a used vehicle guide (Kelley Blue Book or Edmunds) for the value of your cars and trucks.
 Your insurance agent or banker may be able to assist you with this.

 - To find out the value of your boat, camper, snowmobile or any other recreational vehicle, talk to a dealer who sells used recreational vehicles.
-Or use an online resource, such as NADAguides RV Pricing or RV Trader.
+Or use an online resource, such as NADAguides RV Pricing.